Mother with 2 children in car shot in Port Richmond crossfire

 Police said the victim managed to drive herself to Episcopal Hospital and was later transferred to Temple University Hospital where she is expected to survive.

-The woman's car does not appear to be the intended target, investigators said.
+Investigators said the woman's car does not appear to be the intended target and she was an innocent bystander.

 Mother with 2 children in car shot in Port Richmond crossfire